yaredTa/alx-low_level_programming/0x02-functions_nested_loops/README.md

-nested loops and so on
+nesteed loops uses and so on